As an animal welfare worker, Jana worked with Bull Terriers. She had a boarding home for the breed and currently owns a

 "White" dogs once faced their own brand of prejudice.
 Any blemish (basically just a dot or other colour) would cause the animal to be banned from the show ring.
 It was not until much later that "whites" were allowed to have markings.
 However, these were limited to the head (think pirate eye patch or black ears).
 Even today, to be considered a "white," a dog's entire neck and body must be porcelain.

-A common misconception that still floats is that the "White" is linked to albinism.
+A common misconception that still floats around is that the "white" is linked to albinism.
 It is easy to see why some might think so—the pink ears, muzzle and eyelids.
 These traits are responsible for its slang name “pig dog.”
 However, an albino will have a reddish reflection in the eyes and pink nostrils.
 A true "White" sports dark eyes and the nose will also be black.
 Blue-eyed puppies have been known to be born, but they are not acceptable for showing or breeding, and with good reason as they are usually completely deaf.

 Speaking of which, White Bull Terriers risk more of the breed's health problems.
-Deafness is perhaps one of the longest in its history, traceable back to their main ancestor in the 1800s, the extinct English White Terrier.
+Deafness is perhaps one of the longest in its history, traceable back to its main ancestor in the 1800s, the extinct English White Terrier.
 Coloured dogs can suffer from this handicap, usually in one ear.
 But the white dogs tend to be deaf more often and sometimes in both ears.
-Since their skin has less pigmentation, or none at all, their risk of skin cancer is also higher.
+Since their skin has less pigmentation or none at all, their risk of skin cancer is also higher.

 If you happen to own a "white" with a smidgen of colour, you also need to know what these dogs are called.
 This is especially important if you want to register your puppy for future showing and breeding.